Survival Action Attorney Serving All of New Jersey and Pennsylvania

 What Damages Are Recoverable In A Pennsylvania Survival Action?

-Under Pennsylvania’s survival action statute, the representative of the deceased person’s estate may file a claim for pain and suffering experienced by the deceased person before that person died.
+Under Pennsylvania’s statute, the representative of the deceased person’s estate may file a claim for pain and suffering experienced by the deceased person before that person died.
 The representative can also recover for loss of the deceased person’s earnings from the date of injury until death.

 The decision to file a survival action is a significant consideration in cases where serious injuries do not lead immediately to death.
 Say, for example, a motor vehicle accident or burn injuries that do not lead to death until several weeks have passed after these incidents.